Phantas0s/mouseless-dev/content/posts/find-guide-example-mouseless.md

 * `d` - Directory
 * `l` - Symlink

-For example, if you want to find only directories called `directory` from your working directory , you can run `find . -name "directory" -type d`.
+For example, if you want to find only directories named `log` from your working directory, you can run `find . -name "log" -type d`.

-### Filtering by Owner
+### Filtering by Owner or Group

-Finally, you can filter files depending of their owners, using the expression `-user <value>` where `<value>` is a username.
+To filter files depending of their owners, you can sue the expression `-user <value>` where `<value>` is a username.
+You've guessed it, to filter by group, use `-group <value>`.

 ## Action Expressions